8 mistakes CFOs should avoid when buying SaaS subscriptions in 2022

-One of the best ways to get great ROI and limit costs is to purchase SaaS tools wisely.
-Unfortunately, it’s easy to fall prey to common SaaS buying mistakes.
-Here are eight things you can do to avoid them and save thousands.
+One of the best ways to get great ROI is to purchase SaaS wisely.
+Unfortunately, it’s easy to fall prey to common purchasing mistakes.
+Here are 8 things CFOs should avoid when buying SaaS subscriptions in 2022.

 Alex Millar, CPA